-To outline the dual nature of matter and elaborate the significance of the Kronig-Penney model in classifying the materials.
-To illustrate the working of p-n junction diode, photodiode, LED and solar cell and to interpret the Maxwell equations.
-Comparison of working of Ruby laser, He-Ne laser and semiconductor laser, besides illustrating the working principle of optical fibre and elaborate its applications.
+- 1. To outline the dual nature of matter - 2.
+To elaborate the significance of the Kronig-Penney model in classifying the materials - 3.
+To illustrate the working of p-n junction diode, photodiode, LED and solar cell - 4.
+To interpret the Maxwell equations. - 5.
+To compare the working of Ruby laser, He-Ne laser and semiconductor laser, besides illustrating the working principle of optical fibre and elaborate its applications.

-Module I: Quantum mechanics
+Module - I: Quantum mechanics